makkus/upcheck/README.md

 > upcheck kafka-listen --source kafka.yaml --target postgres.yaml --terminal
 - initializing kafka client and connecting to targets...
  -> done
-- listening for messages, forwarding them to targets as they arrive results to targets -> press 'q' to stop the checks
+- listening for messages, forwarding them to targets as they arrive -> press 'q' to stop the checks
 ```